Hindley Junior & Infant School

 • Allows pupils to become fully immersed in the writing experience

-• Exposed to high-quality example texts in order to develop a broad knowledge of the world alongside appropriate vocabulary.
+• Exposed to high-quality example texts in order to develop a broad knowledge of the world alongside appropriate vocabulary, phrasing and sentence structure.

 • Provide pupils with the opportunity to form, articulate and communicate their ideas through a range of engaging activities.